AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**Shrek**](https://mods.factorio.com/mod/shrek) 	*jerzygorski*

 He's back and he means business!
 This mod retextures your character as Shrek, and proves that he can do rocket science just like how he can rescue the princess!
-He mines with his fists and has his own armor and weapon texture too, perfect for getting those pesky bugs out of your swamp planet!
+He mines with his fists and he has his own armor and weapon texture too, perfect for getting those pesky bugs out of your swamp planet!

 *<video: shrek mining (not done> (not done)*